BenchLabs/bench-technology-handbook/how-were-organized.md

 [![Overview of how the Technology Teams are organized](images/groups-and-functions.png)](images/groups-and-functions.png)

 Creating great technology is a Bench-wide effort.
-In our day-to-day work, we mostly interface with [7 teams](#groups-and-teams) who report into three departments: `Technology`, `Product`, and `Operations`.
+In our day-to-day work, we mostly interface with [8 teams](#groups-and-teams) who report into three departments: `Technology`, `Product`, and `Operations`.
 The teams are organized into two working groups: `Business Technology (BizTech)` and `Product Development`.

-To prevent siloing, we have a Technical Leadership group who ensure that the efforts of our teams are complementary, and that our systems are in good health.
-They work closely with the Backend and Frontend guilds to create alignment around how we build our technology.
+To prevent siloing, we have a **Technical Leadership** group who ensure that the efforts of our teams are complementary, and that our systems are in good health.
+They work closely with the **Backend Guild** and **Frontend Guild** to create alignment around how we build our technology.

-Finally, we have management groups who oversee the entire organization.
+Finally, we have **management groups** who oversee the entire organization.
 They are charged with building and maintaining our culture, and delivering on the promises we make to our clients and the rest of Bench.

+This document focuses on what each group does.
+To understand how we think about investment across all teams, see [How we invest our time](how-we-invest-our-time.md).

 ## Groups and Teams
 - [BizTech](#biztech)